iwalz/blog/introduction.md

-[//]: (Hello World!
-I just launched my new platform on AWS and like to share the architecture of my blog - just for the hope of getting an award for the most over engineered blog ever!)
+[//]: (I just launched my new platform on AWS, of course completly automated, machine failure resilent and cheap!
+In this post I'm gonna explain what powers my platform and how this blog is designed.)
+[//]: ("foo": "bar")
+[//]: ("foo": "bar")
+[//]: ("foo": "bar")
 # Introduction
-I just launched my new platform on AWS, of course completly automated, machine failure resilent and cheap!
-In this post I'm gonna explain what exactly powers my platform and how the blog is designed.
+I just launched my new platform on AWS, of course completly automated, machine failure resilient and cheap!
+In this post I'm gonna explain what my platform powers and how this blog is designed.

 ## The components that power the automation pipeline
-You need different technologies of automation if you want to achieve "full automation".
+You need different technologies of automation if you want to achieve a "fully automated environment".
+There's more than just spinning up machines.
+It's all about cloud architecture, service provision and applications from build to deployment.

 ### Cloud automation
 At the bginning, you need something to manage your Cloud Provider automatically - to spin up a VPC, setup the networking, routing and logically place some autoscaling groups there.
 This is where your Cloud Architecture lives.

 I'm using [terraform](https://www.terraform.io) for this.
-Terraform doesn't support all cloud providers equally, but the support for AWS, GCE and Azure is quiete useful - whereas support for vCloud & vSphere is there ... but not usable at all.
+Terraform doesn't support all cloud providers equally, but the support for AWS, GCP and Azure is quite useful - whereas support for vCloud & vSphere is there... but not usable at all.

-To achieve machine failure resilence, I never spin up instances.
+To achieve machine failure resilience, I never spin up instances.
 All machines are kicked off via autoscaling groups.
 Even if min and max sizing is 1, but this guarantees that amazon will notice that 1 machine crashed and will fire up a new one.
 You just pay for the particular hour 2 instances instead of 1.

 ### Service provisioning
-After the machine comes up, some provisioners need to run in order to setup services like haproxy or jenkins.
+After the machine came up, some provisioners need to run in order to setup services like haproxy or jenkins.
 To hook into the boot process of the machines I use [Cloud-Init](https://cloudinit.readthedocs.io/en/latest/) for my ubuntu instances, provided by the [user_data](https://www.terraform.io/docs/providers/aws/r/launch_configuration.html#user_data) argument to the [aws_launch_configuration](https://www.terraform.io/docs/providers/aws/r/launch_configuration.html) resource.

 Cloud-Init does a bit of the basic setup (like setting timezones, charsets, etc) and also exports some [facts](https://docs.puppet.com/puppet/latest/reference/lang_facts_and_builtin_vars.html) for [puppet](https://docs.puppet.com/puppet/4.0/reference/index.html).
 These facts are exported from the naming scheme I defined.
 It simply looks like: